If you’re buying a tent, you may have encountered the term ‘Hydrostatic Head’. If you are wondering what it means, we explain below.

 No, but you can improve water resistance.

-If you are stuck with an extreme downpour or heavy wind-driven rain, then an additional tarp over the tent may help.
+If you are stuck with an extreme downpour or heavy wind-driven rain, an additional tarp over the tent may help.
 You may only need to cover one area of the tent, such as the side most exposed to the oncoming wind and rain.

 In this picture, you can see the tarp we fitted to the side of the tent to provide some extra protection.
-We were pitched on a hilltop facing the sea during a very bad storm.
+We were pitched on a hilltop facing the sea during a bad storm.
 Here the rain was more horizontal (and even from below sometimes!), and the wind had shifted to this side of the tent where the side door was.

 Unfortunately, some water started to wick through the zip, even though the zip was well protected – the gale force wind was lifting the zip’s rain covers!
-So a tarp came to the rescue and took the worst of the weather, and solved our problem.
+So a tarp came to the rescue, took the worst of the weather, and solved our problem.
 So, we did effectively increase the overall Hydrostatic Head of the tent.

 We always recommend that you take at least one tarp when camping.
-You can read more about camping tarps by clicking here.